Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

 Strength building comes in next, after a strong foundation of Flexibility and Stability.
 Why?

 - Once the body has developed sufficient flexibility and deep abdominal strength, that’s when the body can cope with strength exercises

-- A strong foundation of core strength is needed for the human body to support the other muscles and joints of the human body.
-Without a strong base, no structure can hold itself for long
+- A strong base of core strength is needed for the human body to support the other muscles and joints of the human body.
+Without a strong base, no structure can hold itself for long.

 - To improve posture